 The N1 and N12 are 'lifelines' to the economy of the municipality, and hence their condition is important.
-The Integrated Transport Plan for the Prince Albert Municipality (2015-2019).
-Shows that the municipal road is made up of a combination of national, provincial and municipal roads of which 15% of the total road length is surfaced as illustrated in Figure 3.28.
+The Integrated Transport Plan (ITP) for the Prince Albert Municipality (2015-2019) shows that the municipal road is made up of a combination of national, provincial and municipal roads, of which 15% of the total road length is surfaced as illustrated in Figure 4.5.
+Key information from the ITP 2019/2024, which is in draft format, show the following: